Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Source: IRS Instructions for Form 5472 and Form 5471.
 Verified June 2026.

 Almost every foreign founder of a US LLC files Form 5472.
 You would only file Form 5471 if you, as a US taxpayer, owned a corporation in another country — a different situation entirely.
+See the full Form 5472 vs Form 5471 comparison.

 What are the most common Form 5472 mistakes?